happo/happo.io/README.md

 # Happo.io

-Happo is a visual regression testing tool for React.
-It hooks into your CI environment to compare the visual appearance of your components before and after a change.
+Happo is a visual regression testing tool.
+It hooks into your CI environment to compare the visual appearance of UI components before and after a change.
 Screenshots are taken in different browsers and across different screen sizes to ensure consistent cross-browser and responsive styling of your application.

 ## Installation